ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

   files from running by placing a simple PHP file in the same directory and test to see if it executes.

-If you have to allow files other than images, than we recommend a simple ``.htaccess`` file at the root of the directory where you'll be allowing user uploads::
+If you have to allow files other than images, then we recommend a simple ``.htaccess`` file at the root of the directory where you'll be allowing user uploads::